TuckerBMorgan/poro/README.md

 ### `mod.rs`

-The main module that ties together all components of the Hermes library.
+The main module that ties together all components of the Poro library.

 ### `model.rs`